cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

   This is a living document, so please be sure to check regularly for updates.
 ---

-If you're not familiar with the needs and preferences of deaf and hard of hearing (deaf/hoh) individuals, hosting a conference that is truly inclusive and accessible can feel overwhelming.
-This document will guide you in ensuring that deaf and hard of hearing attendees can fully participate in your event and have a great overall experience.
+Creating an inclusive and accessible conference experience for deaf and hard of hearing (deaf/hoh) individuals may seem like a complex task if you're unfamiliar with their unique needs and preferences.
+This guide is designed to assist you in ensuring that your event is welcoming and accommodating, enabling deaf and hard of hearing attendees to actively participate and enjoy a fulfilling overall experience.

 The first step of being more inclusive is understanding that deaf/hoh are not a one-size-fits-all group — we have different needs and preferences, so it is important to provide multiple options for deaf/hoh.
-If we can't participate, we will likely not return, reinforcing the vicious cycle of deaf/hoh individuals not participating in the community.
+If we can't participate fully, we will likely not return, reinforcing the vicious cycle of deaf/hoh individuals not participating in the community.

 We also recommend providing attendees, speakers, and sponsors the opportunity to specify their accessibility needs as soon as possible, so you can plan for it in advance.
 Use your website, registration and call for papers forms to get that information early.
 Conference organizers often don't budget for accessibility until a request is made.
 This can create uncomfortable situations for event planners who don't know how to budget for a sudden request.
 Accessibility is rarely a static budget line item, and it can be hard, especially when planning it for the first time.